Hoeby/ESP32-Doorbell/assets/readme_first_wifi_setup/README_First_wifi_setup.md

 <img src="02.jpg" width="300" >

 3).
-When connected to the "ESP Doorbell" AP, open a webbrowser and go to http://192.168.4.1 The wifi-manager will appear.
+When connected to the "ESP Doorbell" AP, you should get a prompt to “Wifi requires login”, click that to open a webbrowser.
+In case you don’t get a prompt you open de webbrowser and go to http://192.168.4.1.
+The wifi-manager will appear.
 Select "Configure WiFi", to use scan for a visible ssid.
 When your ssid is invisible, use the "Configure Wifi (No Scan)"

 <img src="03.jpg" width="300" >